 What is Flexible Automation?

-If you look at the graph below, you can see the value that a flexible solution brings when compared to traditional fixed automation or manual solutions.
-If you look at the Return on Investment for a fixed solution, it only makes sense for when your facility manufactures the same part over and over again.
-Once your production goes to medium/high part mix, flexible automation becomes an extremely viable solution.
+If you look at the graph below, you can see the value that a flexible solution brings when compared to traditional fixed automation or manual labor.
+If you look at the return on investment for a fixed solution, it only makes sense for when your facility manufactures the same part over and over again.
+Once your process dips to medium/high part mix, flexible automation becomes an extremely viable solution.
 With flexible automation, you can keep your costs reduced and have a much quicker return on investment while also preparing your company for any future pivots.